Rev. Danielle Garrett

 Catherine has been at First Church since 2011.
 She and her wife, Caroline, and their twelve-year old son, Gavin, have a home here in Salem, which they share with their cats Luna and Apollo and their dog Stella.

-Theo Burbank, Director of Lifespan Education
+Theo Burbank, Director of Lifespan Religious Education

 Billy McCarthy, Sexton